-Laying a Patio successfully requires planning and preparation, along with a solid foundation.
-Learn how to lay a simple paving slab patio that will look fantastic and last for years with little or no maintenance.
-The advice and tips shown here can be applied to a patio two metres square, or 20 metres square.
+Laying a Patio in your garden successfully requires planning and preparation, along with a solid foundation and a bit of hard graft.
+This guide will explain how to lay a simple paving slab patio that will look fantastic and last for years with little or no maintenance.
+The advice and tips shown here can be applied to a patio of almost any size and shape.

-Cut pre-treated timber boards that are the same depth as the foundation hole and use them to line the edges.
+- Cut pre-treated timber boards that are the same depth as the sides of the foundation hole and use them to line the edges.
 The timber should be exactly the same depth or very slightly lower than the surrounding soil.
 Use a level to make sure that the edging is level and hold the timber in place using wooden stakes.

 The next job is to lay and compact the base of hardcore material which will create the solid foundation for the mortar and slabs.
 Without a good, solid hardcore base, the patio will be much more likely to shift and sag.